ahoereth/ddpg/slides/10_Recap.md

 Method to solve $Q^*$

 - Iteratively act through *episodes*
-- Backpropagate reward in order to calculate Q values which tell the values of actions
+- *"Backpropagate"* reward in order to calculate Q values which tell the values of actions
 - Take the maximum Q value at each time step
 - Store Q values into a table
 $$Q(s_t,a_t)=Q(s_t,a_t) + \alpha_t \cdot (R_{t+1}+\gamma \max_a Q(s_{t+1},a) - Q(s_t,a_t))$$